nickshabazz/knifeholder/README.md

 ## How to use

-For more details on how to use this, please see my YouTube video at FIXME.
+For more details on how to use this, please see my YouTube video at [https://youtu.be/y_vMpbq15GI](https://youtu.be/y_vMpbq15GI).

 I've also included a few specific STL files generated which can be used directly, if you'd rather not generate your own custom files from the .scad file.